 - 99.99% guaranteed uptime

-The program also offers an upper hand plan called Enterprise Grid for large organisations.
-One must contact sales to find out more about that plan.
+The program also offers an upper-hand plan called Enterprise Grid for large organizations.
+One must contact sales to find out more about this plan.

 Which one should you use?

 Slack is a tool mainly for businesses.
 Let’s say you work in a corporation; this tool is highly useful in such situations.
 You can organize tasks, chat, share documents, have a group call, and share the computer’s screen.